matthewklim/olympic-pipeline/README.md

 # olympic-pipeline-sql

 * [Part 1: Coding](coding/README.md): The Python in this repo is developed in version 3.9.13.
-PostgreSQL is the database used in the backend
+The PostgreSQL database is version 15
 * [Part 2: SQL](sql/README.md): The SQL in this exercise uses Snowflake syntax

 ## Reproducibility